 Committed fund balance includes amounts that can be used only for the specific purposes pursuant to constraints imposed by a formal action of the School Board, the District's highest level of decision-making authority.
-This formal action is a resolution approved by the School Board.
+This formal action is by resolution of the Board.
 Currently there is no committed fund balance for this school district.

 Assigned fund balance includes amounts that are constrained by the District's intent to be used for a specific purpose, but are neither restricted nor committed.
 For governmental funds, other than the general fund, this is the residual amount within the fund that is not restricted or committed.
-Assignments of fund balance are created by the Superintendent and the Business Manager pursuant to authorization established by the District's approved fund balance policy.
+Assignments of fund balance are created by the superintendent and business manager pursuant to authorization established by the district's approved fund balance policy.